What are the Factors that go into Valuing a Personal Injury Claim?

 L. Loss of Quality of Life.

 Injuries often disrupt a person’s life in diverse ways.
-The plaintiff may have been very active in recreational endeavors before the accident and but left unable to recreate after afterwards for a short while or long.
+The plaintiff may have been very active in recreational endeavors before the accident and but left unable to recreate after afterward for a short while or long.
 Having documentation of a pre-accident hobby or activity that is interfered with by the injuries can add to the value of a claim.

 M. Inability To Work.

-If the plaintiff loses time from his employment, he may claim for his lost wages.
+If the plaintiff loses time from his employment, he may claim his lost wages.
 Those lost wages will have to be documented usually by statements from the employer and / or tax records.
 This can routinely be done where the plaintiff had a well-documented period of employment before the accident followed by a period of disability.

 If the plaintiff, however, was working “under the table” with no documented earning history, establishing lost wages is difficult.
 Or if the plaintiff is self-employed and has not reported all his earnings on tax returns, seeking compensation for the actual loss of earnings is likewise difficult.